oktayshakirov/couples-card-game/README.md

 ## Features

-- 💕 **Question & Dare Cards** - Each card contains a meaningful question and an exciting dare
+- 💕 **Truth & Dare Cards** - Each card contains a meaningful truth and an exciting dare
 - 👥 **Two-Player Mode** - Track stats for both players with a beautiful VS interface
-- 📊 **Player Statistics** - Keep track of questions answered, dares completed, and cards skipped
+- 📊 **Player Statistics** - Keep track of truths answered, dares completed, and cards skipped
 - 🎯 **Smooth Swiping** - Beautiful card swipe animations powered by react-tinder-card
 - 🎨 **Modern UI** - Dark theme with elegant design and smooth transitions
 - 🃏 **Card Deck Management** - Automatic progression through a deck of 10+ cards